thriveweb/davis-legal/content/pages/faq.md

     of the brief before considering alternate cost arrangements.

-    Before sending a brief you should phone Robert to discuss the matter and confirm his availability.
+    Before sending a brief you should phone Rob to discuss the matter and confirm his availability.
   subtitle: Frequently Asked Questions
   title: All you need to know